 Our project team additionally re-sequenced works to deliver an all-weather sports pitch in Phase One, ensuring a better provision of the school’s external and physical curriculum during the project.
 This additionally freed up space from the Phase Two areas, allowing the client’s earlier sale of this land for development, benefiting their revenue streams.

-Bouygues UK is now working on the second phase of works, demolishing the old school buildings, after the removal of asbestos.
-Following this, areas created will provide additional on-site parking areas plus landscaping and sporting facilities that include a four-court sports hall, all-weather hockey pitch and grass rugby and football pitches.
+Bouygues UK also delivered the second phase of works, demolishing the old school buildings, after the removal of asbestos.
+Now complete, the areas created provide additional on-site parking areas plus landscaping and sporting facilities that include a four-court sports hall, all-weather hockey pitch and grass rugby and football pitches.

 The new school’s external areas also provide performance spaces for creative pursuits like theatre and dance, for use by the school and community.
 Pupils can now additionally benefit from longer opening hours and an evening meal, as part of the Welsh Government’s extension to the school day pilot.